cliftbar/godin/ssg/content/hurricane/2023/al212023_twenty-one2023.md

 ## Official Advisory Discussion
-At 1100 PM EDT (0300 UTC), the center of Tropical Depression Twenty-One was located near latitude 12.4 North, longitude 83.4 West.
-The depression is moving toward the northwest near 5 mph (7 km/h) and this motion is expected to continue tonight.
-On the forecast track, the depression will move inland over the next few hours over eastern Nicaragua.
+At 500 AM EDT (0900 UTC), the center of Tropical Depression Twenty-One was located near latitude 13.1 North, longitude 84.0 West.
+The depression is moving toward the northwest near 6 mph (9 km/h), and a northwestward to west-northwestward motion will continue during the next day or so.

 Maximum sustained winds are near 30 mph (45 km/h) with higher gusts.
 Little change in strength is forecast.
-The depression is forecast to dissipate inland over Nicaragua tomorrow.
+The depression is expected to dissipate over Nicaragua later today.

 The estimated minimum central pressure is 1007 mb (29.74 inches).